-- Students are expected to attend all practicals, lectures and tutorials offered in the course (as per timetable). - All subjects are evaluated by means of compulsory tests, practicals and/or assignments and the end of semester examination.
-If a student misses a test or a practical due to illness, he/she may apply for an aegrotat test on prescribed form and attach a doctor's certificate.
-If this is not done, "0" mark would be entered for missed assessment. - All students will be admitted to the end of semester examination. - The final mark for a subject is calculated based on the performance in ALL compulsory assessments.
-To pass a subject, the student should obtain a final mark of no less than 50%.
+- Students are expected to attend all practicals, lectures, and tutorials offered in the course (as per the timetable). - All subjects are evaluated by means of compulsory tests, practicals and/or assignments, and the end-of-semester examination.
+If a student misses a test or a practical due to illness, he/she may apply for an aegrotat test on the prescribed form and attach a doctor's certificate.
+If this is not done, a "0" mark will be entered for the missed assessment. - All students will be admitted to the end-of-semester examination. - The final mark for a subject is calculated based on the performance in ALL compulsory assessments.
+To pass a subject, the student should obtain a final mark of at least 50%.